leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/baking.rst

 Selected to Active
 ------------------

-Select to Active
 Bake shading on the surface of selected objects to the active object.
 The rays are cast from the low-poly object inwards towards the high-poly object.
 If the high-poly object is not entirely involved by the low-poly object, you can tweak the rays start point with *Ray Distance* or *Cage Extrusion* (depending on whether or not you are using cage).
 For even more control you can use a *Cage Object*.

 .. note:: Memory Usage